alessandro-lion/AgeOfQualcossaFitScreenLauncher/README.md

 Open it, the utility will identify the resolution of your primary screen.
 In case you need to switch screen do it before or eventually close and reopen the utility.

-Select one of the availables games from the list, Please note that the utility is supposing you installed everything using the defaul c:\program files (x86) folder and showing up only the available games.
+Select one of the availables games from the list, Please note that the utility is supposing you installed everything using the default c:\program files (x86) or c:\program files folder and showing up only the available games installed respectively on a Windows 7 x64 or Windows 7 32bit.

-Click the button to launch the game, it will be executed with additional arguments in order to fit best the screen you are using.
+Click the button to launch the game, it will be executed with additional arguments in order to adapt resolution to fit best the screen you are using.